Easily create illustrated yoga sequences

-What if you could easily create illustrated yoga sequences to use as teaching aids?
-Would having a ready-made set of yoga stick figures help you learn pose names?
+What if you could easily create yoga sequences to use as teaching aids?
+Would having a ready-made set of yoga stick figures help you learn the pose names?
 How cool would it be to have a simple way to make fun handouts for your students?
 Would having your sequences saved and organized help your teaching?

 This set of yoga drawings is for you.

-Download 108 yoga stick figures (like the ones featured on this page) to create your own home practices and class plans.
+Download 108 yoga stick figures (like the ones featured on this page) to create your home practices and class plans.
 Print out your plan to take to your mat as a guide.

 2. Practice and Teach